Steroid Abuse Side Effects, Signs, and Addiction Treatment

 - Lowered libido.

-Normally, the withdrawal process will involve gradually reducing the amount of steroids so that the body can adjust slowly over time.
+Normally, the withdrawal process will involve gradually reducing the amount of steroids a person takes so that the body can adjust slowly over time.

-Often, there are serious underlying problems as to why the person felt they needed steroids.
+Often, there are serious underlying problems that lead to a person feeling that they need steroids.
 Issues usually involve problems with body image, including body dysmorphia.
-The user may genuinely believe that an absolute requirement for fitness and virility.
+The user may genuinely believe that steroid use is an absolute requirement for fitness and virility.
 Psychotherapy may be needed to combat these false beliefs.

-In general, extra support is needed for those who go through steroid abuse, as they are easy to obtain.
+In general, extra support is needed for those who go through steroid abuse, as steroids are easy to obtain.
 Generally, the support of loved ones is vital at this stage.
-A peer support group is a good way to help your loved one get support from a group of people who have been there.
+A peer support group—such as a 12-step program—is a good way to help your loved one get support from a group of people who have been there.
 In addition, being taught healthy ways to exercise can be extremely valuable.

 Teen Steroid Abuse

 Adolescents are particularly susceptible to steroid use.
-If steroids are not used properly, your teen may become stunted, particularly if they haven’t had the growth spurt that’s usually associated with puberty.
-It can also weaken the bones, leading to serious problems in later life.
+If steroids are not used properly, your teen’s growth may become stunted, particularly if they haven’t had the growth spurt that’s usually associated with puberty.
+Steroid use can also weaken the bones, leading to serious problems in later life.

 The Association Against Steroid Abuse produces a wide range of data about steroid abuse.
 NIDA also has a useful sheet on abuse.
 You can also learn more by reading the following articles: